Nathan Shepherd

-Nathan Daniel Shepherd (born October 9, 1993) is a Canadian professional American football defensive tackle for the New Orleans Saints of the National Football League (NFL).
-He played college football at Simon Fraser and Fort Hays State.
+Nathan Daniel Shepherd (born October 9, 1993) is a Canadian professional football defensive tackle for the New Orleans Saints of the National Football League (NFL).
+He played college football for the Simon Fraser Clan and Fort Hays State Tigers.

 Early life

 Shepherd grew up in Ajax, Ontario, where he played youth football with the Ajax/Pickering Dolphins Football Club.

 College career

 At Simon Fraser University, Shepherd redshirted his first year and was able to start every game his second year as a defensive end.
 He left the university after a total of two years, as he was no longer able to pay tuition.
 After leaving Simon Fraser, Shepherd spent time in various jobs including working in a plant nursery, electrical construction, and a cardboard box factory.
 Fort Hays State University later reached out to Shepherd, and Shepherd was able to pay his first semester of tuition before being put on athletic scholarship.
-After his 2017 season, Shepherd was named the MIAA Defensive Player of the Year.
+After his 2017 season, Shepherd was named the Mid-America Intercollegiate Athletics Association Defensive Player of the Year.
 He was also invited to play in the 2018 Senior Bowl.